SemaglutideGLP-1OzempicWegovyWhere to Buy

 Pharmaceutical medication with injection pen representing semaglutide Ozempic Wegovy GLP-1 access

-The semaglutide access landscape changed significantly on February 21, 2026, when the FDA officially declared the semaglutide shortage resolved — removing all Ozempic and Wegovy formulations from the drug shortage list.
-That single regulatory decision ended most of the compounding access that had made semaglutide available at $150–350/month through telehealth platforms since 2023.
+The sema buying landscape flipped on February 21, 2026.
+That's the day the FDA pulled all Ozempic and Wegovy formulations off the drug shortage list and called the shortage resolved, which killed most of the compounding access that had been keeping sema in the $150–350/month range through tele-doc platforms since 2023.
 Enforcement discretion for 503A pharmacies ended April 22, 2026.
 For 503B outsourcing facilities, it ended May 22, 2026 (FDA guidance, 2026).

 Key Takeaways

-• The FDA declared the semaglutide shortage over February 21, 2026 — compounding enforcement for 503A pharmacies started April 22, with narrow exceptions for patients with specific clinical needs.
+• The FDA declared the semaglutide shortage over February 21, 2026 — compounding enforcement for 503A pharmacies started April 22, with narrow exceptions for people with specific clinical needs.

-• Compare semaglutide against tirzepatide using the Next Pep comparison tool before your consultation.
+• Compare sema against tirz on the Next Pep comparison tool before your tele-doc visit.

 What the End of the Shortage Actually Means